top of page

 PolyMorpher

-A common workflow combines AutoGPT for asset discovery, WormGPT for phishing, and LLaMA 2 for exploit creation — enabling end-to-end simulations.
-Used responsibly, this allows teams to uncover and fix weaknesses before real attackers do.
+A common workflow combines AutoGPT for asset discovery, WormGPT for phishing, and LLaMA 2 for exploit creation.
+This enables end-to-end simulations.
+Used responsibly, these tools allow teams to uncover and fix weaknesses before real attackers do.

 The Rise of Purple Teams: AI-Driven Collaboration